boogie-org/boogie/README.md

 $ dotnet build Source/Boogie-NetCore.sln
 ```

+> :warning: There is currently a know build problem with .NET Core and
+> GitVersionTask (see #213).
+The workaround is to set the environment variable
+> `MSBUILDSINGLELOADCONTEXT=1` and run `dotnet build-server shutdown`.

 The compiled Boogie binary is
 `Source/BoogieDriver/bin/${CONFIGURATION}/${FRAMEWORK}/BoogieDriver`.
 Also, a
 NuGet package is placed in `Source/BoogieDriver/bin/Debug/` which can be used